florentpoujol/php8-type-system/tools_for_static_analysis.md

 - PHPUnit
 	- *[PHPUnit strict](https://cs.symfony.com/doc/rules/php_unit/php_unit_strict.html)*: use PHPUnit's `assertSame()` instead of `assertEquals()` to do strict comparisons instead of a loose ones

-The rules in italic are considered **risky** because the modifications they make can actually cause bugs and runtime type errors, especially when used over an existing project.

-That's why in the tool configuration, you have to explicitly allow to run risky rules, which is off by default.

 It is then up to you to not blindly trust the modifications made by the tool but complete them with careful code review, static analysis and tests to make sure the code still works.

 PHP CS Fixer has many other non-type related rules, but you can also [create your own rules](https://cs.symfony.com/doc/custom_rules.html) if you are not satisfied with the existing ones.

 ### Rector